 GGALI is responsible for the implementation of regulation and inspections of all food products under ANVISA's competence.
-The Office is formed by three offices:
+The Office is formed by four offices:

-• Coordination for Food Regulation (CORAL)
+• Coordination for Examination of Appeals in Food Registration (COREA)

-CORAL is responsible for rule making of food products.
+COREA is responsible for examining appeals of petitions of food products that had registration denied by ANVISA.

-• Risk Analysis Management and Verification (GEARE)
+• Risk Assessment and Effectiveness Management (GEARE)

-GEARE is responsible for product registration, analysis, control, supervision, inspection and risk management of food products at the state and municipal level.
+GEARE is responsible for product registration, analysis, control, supervision, inspection and risk management of food products.